iambrj/fastMap/spec.md

 ## Ngrams

 **Purpose**: to speed up get calls, we can notice that a string can be identified uniquely by using one or more of its ngrams.
-For example, every time we get a query like `abcd`, we can split the query string into `
+For example, every time we get a query like `abcd`, we can split the query string into

+## Issues
+* Too many `NULL` value pointers in nodes pointing to their values - switch to compressed trie
+* Implement reader-writer mechanism to support multithreading